Demonstration-Free Robotic Control via LLM Agents: Conclusion

 \section{Conclusion}

 We demonstrate that FAEA, a general-purpose frontier agent framework, achieves competitive manipulation performance without robotics-specific training.
-Across LIBERO, ManiSkill3, and MetaWorld, demonstration-free FAEA achieves high task success rates using native agent and MLLM capabilities alone, under a setting that isolates agentic planning and control.
-The key insight is that iterative reasoning, the same capability that enables software agents to debug code, transfers directly to refining manipulation strategies through trial and error.
-For a class of manipulation tasks dominated by deliberative, task-level planning, general-purpose agents suffice, enabling robotics applications to leverage actively-maintained agent infrastructure and automatically benefit from frontier model improvements.
+Across LIBERO, ManiSkill3, and MetaWorld, demonstration-free FAEA achieves high task success rates using native agent and MLLM capabilities under privileged state and a shared Cartesian action abstraction.
+The key insight is that iterative reasoning, the same capability that enables software agents to debug code, transfers to refining manipulation strategies through trial and error.
+These results establish feasibility for one SDK and model in simulation, not generality across frameworks or physical robots.
+Given its latency and sensing assumptions, FAEA is presently better supported as a simulation trajectory generator or deliberative layer above conventional control than as a standalone real-time robot controller.